flocke/sterm/README.md

 ## Rewrite

-This is the rewrite of my first version of sterm, which can still be found in the `old-and-broken` branch on GitHub.
+This is the rewrite of my first version of STerm, which can still be found in the `old-and-broken` branch on GitHub.
 It has the same dependencies and should be mostly feature compatible with the old version (including the config file syntax and options).
 That's why a update to this new version should be possible without any problems.